precice/precice.github.io/pages/community/precice-workshop-organization.md

 - early -vs- late registration
 - full price -vs- discount for academia
-- training course -vs- only main part of the workshop
+- training course included -vs- only main part of the workshop

 In addition, free registration is accounted for: